dnbt777/EasyModularScripts/README.md

 It creates a workspace for each project, and stores all progress in there, rather than in memory, so you can easily pickup where you left off on multiple projects.

+(use mcb for beta - currently uses diffs instead of writing out full files)

  - `mc get [generation count] [glob match pattern] [-r]` : Have an LLM produce [response generation number] instances of changes to your project.
 Opens an nvim buffer where you type in your prompt (instructions OR paste an error in) (i to start typing, esc->:wq to save and submit).
 A system prompt, along with any files matching the glob pattern (-r for recursive) are automatically sent off with your prompt.
  -